DSpace/RestContract/README.md

 405 Method Not Allowed - if the methods is not implemented or a DELETE methods is called on a non-optional association

 ## HATEOAS & HAL
 The new REST DSpace API supports the HATEOAS paradigm and adopt the HAL format to express links and embedded resources.
+Links are always expected to be **absolute** to make easier the implementation of "follow link" methods on the REST client side.

 ## Pagination
 Each endpoints that expose a collection of resources, including sub-paths for embedded or linked collections (aka list of items of a collection, etc.), MUST implement the pagination with the following common behavior